revgrid/revgrid/docs/index.md

 Welcome to the Revgrid website

 Revgrid is a canvas based virtual grid focusing on realtime data display and performance.
-Data is injected into the grid using adapters built on schema/data interfaces.
+Data is injected into the grid using server interfaces.

-It is a TypeScript port of [Fin Hypergrid Core](https://github.com/fin-hypergrid/core) (actually a port of the [EclipseTrading](https://github.com/EclipseTrading/hypergrid) fork of Hypergrid core).
-The port incorporated many of the specialised npm packages used by Hypergrid.
-Revgrid itself has no runtime dependencies.
+Its main features are:

+* Speed
+* Virtual (supporting display of very large data sets)
+* Multiple selections (rectangle, row and column)
+* Focus
+* Smooth horizontal scrolling
+* Multiple subgrids (header, main, footer)
+* Fixed rows and columns
+* Plug in cell painters
+* Plug in cell editors
+* Plug in UI controllers

-To use Revgrid, you first need to create a set of adapters (implementations of the model interfaces) in order to display data with Revgrid.
-The test programs in the source code demonstrate how to create adapters.
-In addition, the Revgrid source code contains 2 pre-built adapter sets:
+To use Revgrid, you first need to create a set of servers (implementations of the schema and server interfaces) in order to display data with Revgrid.
+The test programs in the source code demonstrate how to create these servers.
+In addition, the Revgrid source code contains 2 pre-built server sets:
-* **Simple**: A full data set is injected into Revgrid with a `setData()` function.
+* **Data Row Array**: A data set consisting of an array of JSON objects is injected into Revgrid with a `setData()` function.
 * **Record**: Allows applications to work with records and fields and converts these to rows and columns.
-Sorting and filtering of rows is fully handled by the adapter set.
-In addition, the adapter set allows recent changes in records and field values to be highlighed in the grid.
+Sorting and filtering of rows is fully handled by the server set.
+In addition, the server set allows recent changes in records and field values to be highlighted in the grid.

 # Install Library
 Revgrid is shipped via NPM.
 Use the following commands to install it into an application package:\